puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 Optionally, you can skip the interview step and use the default answers for all metadata.

-When you run the `pdk new module` command, the tool asks the following questions:
+When you run the `pdk new module` command, the tool requests the following information:

 * Your Puppet Forge user name.
 If you don't have a Forge account, you can accept the default value for this question.
 If you create a Forge account later, edit the module metadata manually with the correct value.
 * Module version.
 We use and recommend semantic versioning for modules.